-The agency has a system for retaining a record of any referrals made to the HSC Trust in relation to adult safeguarding; it was noted that there had been no referrals since the last inspection.
+The agency has a process for retaining a record of referrals made to the HSC Trust in relation to adult safeguarding.
+It was identified that no referrals had been made since the last inspection.

-Service users said they had no concerns regarding their safety; they described how they could speak to staff if they had any concerns about safety or the care being provided.
-The agency had provided service users with information about keeping themselves safe and the details of the process for reporting any concerns.
+Service users' relatives said they had no concerns regarding the safety of the service users; they described how they could speak to staff if they had any concerns about safety or the care being provided.
+We observed a number of service users being supported by staff; they appeared comfortable and relaxed in their home environment.